 7. Rough Tongue

 Maine Coons have extremely rough tongues.
-When they lick you, if can feel like they are exfoliating your skin!
+When they lick you it can feel like they are exfoliating your skin!

 8. Large Paws

 Maine Coons have extremely large paws, even whilst they are kittens.
-This physically sets the Maine Coon apart apart from other cat breeds, whom have small paws.
+This physically sets the Maine Coon apart from other cat breeds, which have small paws.

-Historically, some Maine Coons had an extra digit on their paw, though this Maine Coon characteristics is no longer common.
+Historically, some Maine Coons had an extra digit on their paw, though this Maine Coon characteristic is no longer common.

 9. Long Bushy Tail